onetapbeyond/gen_metrics/PITCHME.md

 - Metrics are published periodically
 - By a dedicated reporting process
 - Any application can subscribe for metrics events
-- Can aggregate, render, persist, etc metrics data
+- Then aggregate, render, persist, etc metrics data

 ---